bitrise-io/stacks/content/tools/Go.md

 ---
 title: Overview of Go versions
+summary: An overview of the preinstalled Go versions across all Bitrise stacks.
 ---

 This is an overview of the preinstalled Go versions across all Bitrise stacks.